-In accordance with the Local Safeguarding Children Board procedures, the agreement of the family should be sought for an external referral where possible.
+In accordance with the Local Safeguarding Children Partnership procedures, the agreement of the family should be sought for an external referral where possible.
 However, if it is felt that seeking any such agreement would increase the level of significant risk of harm to the child, the matter should be discussed with Children's Services and their advice sought.
 This must not contribute to a delay in making a referral.

-9 Child Protection - concerns relating to a member of the Academy staff or other person in a 'Position of Trust'
+9 Concerns relating to a member of the Academy staff or other person in a 'Position of Trust'

-9.1 If the concerns in any way involve a member of staff, the matter must be brought to the attention of the Headteacher of the relevant academy immediately.
+- 9.1 If the concerns in any way involve a member of staff, the matter must be brought to the attention of the Headteacher of the relevant academy immediately.
 Staff, however, if they wish can discuss any concerns with, and make a referral to, the Academy's DSL, who will then inform the Headteacher.
-Any allegations should be immediately discussed with the Local Authority Designated Officer (LADO).
-They will act in accordance with procedures issued to all Academies by the LADO.

-9.2 If the concern involves the Headteacher, it must be passed to the DSL who will inform the Chief Executive.
+Any allegations should be immediately discussed with the HR Director, the Director of Student Welfare and the Local Authority Designated Officer (LADO).
+They will act in accordance with procedures issued to all Academies by the LADO. - 9.2 If the concern involves the Headteacher, it must be passed to the DSL who will inform the Chief Executive.
 If the concern involves a member of the Federation's central staff, the DSL or Headteacher will inform the Chief Executive.
-If the concern involves the Chief Executive, the DSL or Headteacher must inform the Chair of The Trust immediately and advice should be sought from the LADO (see Policy on Allegations of Abuse Against Staff).
+The Chief Executive will then consult with the HR Director and the Director of Student Welfare, who will then inform the LADO.
+If the concern involves the Chief Executive, the DSL or

+Headteacher must inform the Chair of The Trust immediately, who will consult with the HR Director and the Director of Student Welfare, and advice should be sought from the LADO (see HR24 Allegations of Abuse Against Adults).